Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

-The numerical framework used in this study, based on axisymmetric simulations in Basilisk, was extensively verified in \cite{parikThresholdDropFragmentation2025}.
+The numerical setup used in this study, based on axisymmetric simulations in Basilisk, was extensively verified for spherical drops in \cite{parikThresholdDropFragmentation2025}.
 In that work, the solver's performance was benchmarked against the canonical bag breakup experiment of \cite{Flock2012}, with results compared to both the experimental data and recent experiments and simulations in the literature.
 One of the key findings of \cite{parikThresholdDropFragmentation2025} was that while axisymmetric simulations cannot capture late-stage dynamics and 3D phenomena such as bag rupture; they accurately model the initial deformation (at least up to the initiation time), correctly predicting the evolution of streamwise and transverse dimensions up to the formation of the critical pancake state ($t^* \approx 1.2$).
 This reliability was confirmed across a broad parameter space of $\rho$, $\Oho$, and $\Ohd$ using 3D simulations (Appendix C of \cite{parikThresholdDropFragmentation2025}), predicting non-trivial pancake morphologies such as forward-pancake and the subsequent inflation orientation.
-However, axisymmetric simulations were found to be unreliable for very low-viscosity systems ($\Oho,\Ohd \le 0.001$), where the ambient flow is chaotic and accompanied with extremely low viscous dissipation in the drop fluid.
-If the parameters chosen for the present study lie well within the verified parameter space, the axisymmetric approach can be considered appropriate.
-The purpose of this section is to extend this verification to the specific case of initially non-spherical (prolate) drops, which is the central focus of this work.
+However, axisymmetric simulations were found to be unreliable for very low-viscosity systems ($\Oho,\Ohd \le 0.001$), where the ambient flow is chaotic and has low viscous dissipation in the drop fluid.
+The parameters chosen for the present study lie well within the parameter space previously verified.

+The purpose of this section is to extend this verification to the specific case of initially non-spherical (prolate and oblate) drops, which is the central focus of this work.
+The initial prolate and oblate shapes are similar to the (2,0) Rayleigh mode explored in the current paper.